t-upton/lichess_cli/README.md

 Make sure to create an API key at lichess.org and input it into the code where it says API_KEY_HERE

 TODO:
-Add functionality to resume games
+Add functionality to resume games<br />
 Not able to start play using black.
 Program wait's for user to input first move.